10 Best Cheeses for Nachos

 5. El Rio Mild Nacho Cheese with Jalapeños

-This is for home use, so use the stovetop, microwave, or regular oven for heating.
+This is for home consumption, so use the stovetop, microwave, or regular oven for heating.
 Customers say the flavor balances out well between the jalapeños and the cheese itself.
 The sauce should show a light, orange color, with a thick and creamy consistency.
-It works more like a dip than a “pour over” cheese.
+It works more like a dip than a “pour over” nacho cheese.

 4. Campbell’s Condensed Soup Fiesta Nacho Cheese

 Our number 4 best cheese for nachos, Campbell’s has added thicker, denser soups.
 This doubles up as dips and sauces, making them a great alternative for cooking.
 The new lines of Campbell’s soups are available in supermarkets, retailers, and online.
-The base sauce of the Fiesta Nacho is a combination of crushed green and red chilies and cheddar.
+The base cheese sauce of the Fiesta Nacho is a combination of crushed green and red chilies and cheddar.